MarkLannen/work-120/hw-12/readme.md

 ## Steps
 1. My first step was to move my class to a seperate js file, which was easy enough.
 2. Then I had to work through how to add a head to the tails that I had already created.
 After some experimenting I managed to make the tail trail behind the head.
-2. Next I Next I created a new method to control what happens when the tadpoles collided.
+2. Next I created a new method to control what happens when the tadpoles collided.
 This turned out to be the most challenging aspect of the project.
 I tried several methods to get it to work, none of them successful.
     a. if statement that checked distance between tadpoles
     b.
 Making a new array called heads that checked distance based on the examples from the Shiffman videos.
     c.
 Many others that I can no longer remember.  :)